AnkanMisra/Calgen/docs/PROJECT_STATUS_REPORT.md

 ## Current Project Stage: Final Testing & Deployment Phase

-### Status: **92% Complete**
+### Status: **95% Complete**

 We're in the **final deployment preparation stage**, having resolved all major technical challenges and completed comprehensive testing.
-The application is production-ready with professional logging, robust error handling, and optimized performance.
+The application is production-ready with professional logging, robust error handling, optimized performance, and complete branding with the new CalGen identity.

 ---